Maryland Whistleblower Rewards and Whistleblower Protection Lawyers

 - a person with supervisory authority over the employee (or such other person working for the employer who has the authority to investigate, discover, or terminate misconduct).

-Significantly, SOX protects internal disclosures, such as an employee raising a concern to a supervisor about misleading financial data in a SEC filing.
+Significantly, SOX protects internal disclosures, such as an employee raising a concern to a supervisor about misleading financial data in an SEC filing.

 To learn more about corporate whistleblower protections, download our free guide titled Sarbanes-Oxley Whistleblower Protection: Robust Protection for Corporate Whistleblowers.

-To learn about federal whistleblower protection laws, visit our webpage about whistleblower protections for private sectors employees.
+To learn about federal whistleblower protection laws, visit our webpage about whistleblower protections for private-sector employees.

-Whistleblower Protections for Employees of Federal Government Contractors and Grantees
+Whistleblower Protections for Employees of Maryland Federal Government Contractors and Grantees

-Employees of federal government contractors and grantees are protected from retaliation under the anti-retaliation provision of the False Claims Act and the NDAA.
+Employees of federal government contractors and grantees in Maryland are protected from retaliation under the anti-retaliation provision of the False Claims Act and the NDAA.

 Prevailing in a False Claims Act retaliation claim requires a showing that: